Sminerino/kontur_frontend_test/README.md

 ###### Notes:
 1. time for which wrongly guessed cards are shown: 2000ms
 2. initial time for card remembering: 5000ms
+3. tests mostly check components and business logic, not much of redux is tested
+4. score changing algorithm was also tested manually through adding a mock of random card generation and shuffling function; and then checking if the algorithm works as intended;
+5. the biggest amount of points one can get is 1890 (42*9 + 42*8 + ... +42*1)
+6. there can be negative total score

 ###### Todo:
 1. ~~cards should be open for the first 5 seconds.~~